Tronikelis/solid-swr/README.md

 This is by far **THE** most important part of the library

-The store is a solid.js hashmap with the key `string` as the key
+The store is a solid.js store object with the key `string` as the key

 ```ts
 export type SolidStore = {